 Bogotá’s high altitude of 2,640m (8,661ft) might cause some people to feel the effects of altitude sickness.

 Symptoms include tiredness, headaches, dizziness, nausea, and shortness of breath.
 Within a few days, you'll feel fine as long as you stay hydrated, don’t drink alcohol, and avoid anything that requires too much exertion, such as hiking.

 To combat the effects of altitude sickness, take it easy, limit your alcohol intake and allow your body to acclimatize.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-What are the top things for women traveling solo in Colombia, and how safe is it for LGBT men and women?
+What are the top things women traveling solo in Colombia should know, and how safe is it for LGBTQ+ men and women?

 Colombia’s culture varies from region to region, with unique traditions woven from historical events, geographical positions, and forces of nature.
 So what are some of the highlights for travelers to explore?